top of page

 Good dancers are not exempt from behaving in appropriate ways.
 Greater dance skill does not make it more acceptable for a person to make another person uncomfortable during a dance or a personal interaction.
 A good dancer who acts like a jerk … is a jerk.
 Don't be a jerk.

-Also, don't be an asshole.
-If you're a toxic person. we may have to sit down with you and have a discussion.
-Expressing emotions is a normal natural thing, but extreme behaviour that creates a toxic environment is not something we choose to live with.
+Also, don't be toxic.
+Expressing good and bad emotions is a normal natural thing, but extreme behaviour that creates a toxic environment is not something we choose to live with.
 Leave that shit to the corporate world.

 Everything that you say is strictly confidential, though we will take steps if we feel someone is in immediate danger.
 After talking with you about what happened and what you’d like to see happen, we’ll make a decision as to what action to take, which can range from no action, to talking to others about their behaviour, to escorting someone off the premises.
 Staff member decisions are final.